kahaanpatel5/Stock-Market-Price-Predictor/STATUS.md

-This file shows the progress of project done by each member:-
+Daywise progress of each collaborator:

+Day #1

-Deep Patel
+Deep Patel:

 Kahaan Patel